mil0serdnaya/news-feed/README.md

 # Task

-Develop an application to display a news feed from the following [URL]: (http://static.feed.rbc.ru/rbc/logical/footer/news.rss).
+Develop an application to display a news feed from the following URL: (http://static.feed.rbc.ru/rbc/logical/footer/news.rss).

-## Page Layout Requirements:
+## Page layout requirements:

 1. A header with the application title.
 2. A block with filters for date and matching words in the news headlines.